Group races: Black type

+Black type status

+From 1971 to 1984, the top three finishers in a Graded/Group race were granted black type status.
+In 1985, this was expanded to the top four finishers in Graded/Group races and the top three finishers in qualified races in North America.
+Starting in 1989, races in Part III countries were no longer recognized as black type and rules were amended so that only in Group/Grade 1 races were the top four finishers granted black type.
+The following year, the rules were once again amended, so that only the top three finishers in black type races are granted black type status.

+The recognition of the black type status of jump races is based on regional preference.

-By country
+By country and region

 Australia

 In Australia, the Australian Pattern Committee recommends to the Australian Racing Board (ARB) which races shall be designated as Group races.
 The list of races approved by the ARB is accepted by the International Cataloguing Standards Committee (ICSC) for publication by The Jockey Club (US) in The Blue Book, thus providing international recognition for Australia's best races.

-There are four grades of Group races in Australia:
+Minimum purse values for group races in Australia are as follows: